 Of course, DeMena’s journey wasn’t exactly easy.
-After emigrating from Spain to America in 2008, he found himself jobless, contactless, and without even a driver’s license or sufficient work experience.
+After emigrating from Spain to the United States in 2008, he found himself jobless, contactless, and without even a driver’s license or sufficient work experience.
 He explains: “I didn’t even have credit, so I couldn’t rent a place.
 Instead, I had to live in hostels and other inhospitable places for six months.
 Then, the recession hit, and I was laid off four years in a row.
 I spent years going from job to job, so those first years in L.A. were excruciatingly painful and lonely.”
 Never one to give up, he continued believing in himself and pushing forward; that resolve assisted in strengthening his character and moving him toward his main goal: a career in music.
 “Those experiences separated the boy from the man, in a manner of speaking, and helped me develop a military-style discipline and get to know myself better,” he adds.

-Inspired by legendary groups like Pink Floyd, David Bowie, Alice in Chains, Pantera, Radiohead, NIN, and AC/DC—all of whom can be felt within Dreams and Lies to varying degrees—John DeMena set out to not put any limits to his creativity while presenting the listener with a personal and modern sound.
-Going back to “Eternal Eyes,” it was also turned into a (soon-to-be-released) music video by animator/filmmaker Ishan Shukla (whose work has won dozens of international awards and been featured at over one hundred film festivals).
+Inspired by legendary groups like Pink Floyd, Bowie, Alice in Chains, Pantera, Radiohead, NIN, and AC/DC—all of whom can be felt within Dreams and Lies to varying degrees—John DeMena set out to not put any limits to his creativity while presenting the listener with a personal and modern sound.
+Going back to “Eternal Eyes,” it was also turned into a music video by animator/filmmaker Ishan Shukla (whose work has won dozens of international awards and been featured at over one hundred film festivals).
 As with making the album itself, DeMena found their partnership demanding yet immensely gratifying: “I reached out to him with a mostly formed idea of how I wanted the storyline, aesthetics, and visual world to be.
 Then, we modified sections and let it all evolve organically.
 I can’t thank him enough for his patience.”